Anglezarke: Manor

 Anglezarke was dependent on the barony of Manchester.
 Albert Grelley gave two oxgangs of land to Robert de Lathom for an annual rent of 3 shillings.
 Between 1230 and 1264, Robert son of Richard, Lord of Lathom, granted his land known as 'Swinlehehurst' to Burscough Priory.
 In 1270 Lord Robert de Lathom and Peter de Hepay were in dispute concerning a structure in the common land.
 In 1339 Edward III granted free warren in Anglezarke to Thomas de Lathum.
 In 1298 Sir Robert Fitzhenry, Lord of Lathom gifted land as perpetual alms to Burscough Priory who earned income from rents, a confirmation charter was granted by Henry V in 1422.
 The Knights Hospitallers held land at Anglezarke.
 In 1406 John of Stanley Kt granted Anglezarke and its commons held in feoffment of William of Fulthorp Kt to Edward of Lathom senior in exchange for 1,000 marks.
 Anglezarke was joined with Rivington, Hempshaws and Foulds through the founding of the Rivington Church and school by royal charter in 1566.

 Records are preserved at Lancashire Records Office of the court baron of the Manor of Anglezarke.

-In 1600, the William Earl of Derby, Edward Rigbye, Thomas Ireland and Michaell Doughtye of Lathom, sold the manor to London merchant, Frances Mosseley and Edward Mosseley of Grays Inn for £400.
+In 1600, William Stanley, 6th Earl of Derby Edward Rigbye, Thomas Ireland and Michaell Doughtye of Lathom, sold the manor to London merchant, Frances Mosseley and Edward Mosseley of Grays Inn for £400.
 There was an assignment of the manor of Anlazarghe by Richard Chorlton of Wythington, yeoman, to Richard Banyster of Brightmeate and Asheton Nuttall of Farnworth, gents in 1602, the indenture references earlier documents showing possession by the Earls of Derby and Earl of Northumberland.
 Other documents show the Earl purchased former church land from the government after dissolution of the monasteries.

 In the 17th century, the Standishes purchased rights to the manor.
 In 1693 Dame Margaret Standish and her son Sir Thomas petitioned the House of Lords against Hugh Willoughby, 12th Baron Willoughby of Parham for the redemption of a mortgage on the manor and lead mines.